All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Judith Varlet, accused 1662

+Accused during the Hartford Witch-Hunt.
+Released following a letter to magistrates from Gov. Peter Stuyvesant of New Netherland, her brother-in-law.
 Judith Varlet was the daughter of a Captain Casper Varlet, who, before the English took Connecticut, had like a trading post outside of where, what became Hartford.
 And so he was pretty high ranking guy and stayed there after the English came, but the English were so scared of the Dutch, that may have influenced what happens to his daughter Judith after he died.
-They accused her, but she was the sister-in-law of that Governor Peter Stuyvesant, and she married his nephew37.
+They accused her, but she was the sister-in-law of that Governor Peter Stuyvesant, and she married his nephew32.

 James Wakeley, accused 1662